Job searching gets stressful — and sometimes, in the heat of the hunt, key details get overlooked.

 The specifics of the job are important.
 Read the job description carefully to see what’s required and tweak your resume accordingly.
 Doing so will show the employer that you’ve researched the role and are aligned with their values.

-Tip #3 – Include keywords from the job description to bypass ATS (Applicant Tracking Systems)
+Include keywords from the job description to bypass applicant tracking systems (ATS)

 Many companies use applicant tracking systems to filter out resumes before they even reach a human reviewer.

 These systems scan for keywords from the job description to weed out unqualified applicants.
-If you include the keywords into your resume, you’ll have a better shot at moving forward.
+If you include the keywords in your resume, you’ll have a better shot at moving forward.

 Use the present tense on your resume as much as you can to give it an immediate and active feel.
 This is particularly useful for ongoing duties and roles.